yuvallanger/matplotlib/doc/devel/outline.rst

 The UI chapters should give an example or two of using mpl with your GUI and any relevant info, such as version, installation, config, etc...
-The backend chapters should cover backend specific configuration (eg PS only options), what features are missing, etc...
+The backend chapters should cover backend specific configuration (e.g. PS only options), what features are missing, etc...

 Please feel free to add units, volunteer to review or author a chapter, etc...